dfosborne/ISQA-3420/Use Cases.md

 **Failed End Conditions:** Manager receives inaccurate or invalid license and vulnerability information for the requested software

-**Trigger:** Corporate mananger uploads or identifies software to which license and vulnerability information is provided
+**Trigger:** Corporate manager uploads or identifies software to which license and vulnerability information is provided

 ###Use Case #2